Like a Virgin (album): Composition

 Alexis Petridis from The Guardian described Like a Virgin as a "cocktail of post-disco dance music, with a dash of hip-hop and a surprisingly large shot of choppy, angular new wave rock".
-Nicole Horning, author of Pop Music: Chart-Toppers Throughout History, categorized it as a dance-pop album in a style of new wave, which melded disco, rock, sixties pop, and synthesizer, or synth-based, electronic music.
+Nicole Horning, author of Pop Music: Chart-Toppers Throughout History, categorized it as a dance-pop album in a style of new wave, which melded disco, rock, sixties pop, and synthesizer-based electronic music.
 Noted as an "80s teen-pop" take on Marilyn Monroe's "Diamonds Are a Girl's Best Friend", opener "Material Girl" is a synth-pop song with disco and new wave elements.
-A tongue-in-cheek satire on the superficiality and materialism of the 1980s, Madonna sings in a shrill voice about how she won't accept men who cannot provide her with wealth and luxuries, because we are living in a material world.
-Throughout the song, a robotic male voice repeats the hook living in a material world.
+A tongue-in-cheek satire on the superficiality and materialism of the 1980s, Madonna sings in a shrill voice about how she won't accept men who cannot provide her with wealth and luxuries, because "we are living in a material world".
+Throughout the song, a robotic male voice repeats the hook "living in a material world".
 The second track, "Angel", begins with the sound of twinkling synths and giggles.
 It is an "ode to heavenly love" with a new wave overtone, built on an ascending hook consisting of a three chord sequence, which serves for the verse and refrain.
 One of the lyrics is taken from Public Image Ltd's "Death Disco" (1979), while Rodgers provides pizzicato guitars.

-The title track, "Like a Virgin", is a "mildly titillating" dance-rock song, in which the singer talks about how true love can make a girl feel shiny and new.
+The title track, "Like a Virgin", is a "mildly titillating" dance-rock song, in which the singer talks about how true love can make a girl feel "shiny and new".
 The bass-line on the introduction is a reworking of the Four Tops' "I Can't Help Myself (Sugar Pie Honey Bunch)" (1965).
-Madonna sings in a "little girl lost" voice the opening line I made it through the wilderness/Somehow, I made it through/Didn't know how lost I was until I found you.
-The drums, played by Tony Thompson, give the track "far more whallop than a drum machine ever could", according to Rikky Rooksby, author of The Complete Guide to the Music of Madonna.
-The lyrics to the fourth track, "Over and Over", talk about determination and picking oneself up from disappointments; I get up again, over and over, Madonna sings in the refrain.
+Madonna sings in a "little girl lost" voice the opening line "I made it through the wilderness / Somehow, I made it through / Didn't know how lost I was until I found you".
+The drums, played by Tony Thompson, give the track "far more wallop than a drum machine ever could", according to Rikky Rooksby, author of The Complete Guide to the Music of Madonna.
+The lyrics to the fourth track, "Over and Over", talk about determination and picking oneself up from disappointments; "I get up again, over and over", Madonna sings in the refrain.
 Instrumentation and production are sparse, featuring only a "silky" guitar.